-Lease Agreement: A lease is a contractual agreement between the two parties in which the owner/lessor grants right to the lessee to use his property for a specific period in exchange for regular rental payments.
+Lease Agreement: A Lease is a contractual agreement between the two parties in which the Lessor (Owner) grants right to the Lessee (renter) to use his property for a specific period in exchange for regular rental payments.
 There are various types of Lease Agreements depending upon the needs but the most used form is a one-page lease agreement mostly used as house rental contract.

 Types of Lease Agreements

 Depending on the type of agreement, there are different kinds of leases contracts.
-The list of 13 lease agreement types are listed below:
+The list of 13 lease agreement types is as follows:

 - Financial Lease agreement

 - Operating Lease agreement

 - Leveraged lease agreement and Non-leveraged Lease agreement